dosbox-staging/dosbox-staging/CODE_OF_CONDUCT.md

 discretion.
 Your report should include:

 - Names (real or usernames) of those involved in the incident.
-- Your description of what occurred, and if the incident is ongoing.
-Please provide links to or transcripts of the publicly available records (e.g. a mailing list archive, GitHub issue, public IRC log, or Discord transcript), so that we can review it.
+- Please provide links or transcripts of the publicly available records (e.g. a mailing list archive, GitHub issue, public IRC log, or Discord transcript), so that we can review the evidence.
+Private communication is outside our scope, we suggest utilizing the blocking features on the platform in question.
 - Any additional information that may be helpful to achieve resolution.

-We will assume you as the reporter wish to remain confidential unless otherwise requested.
-We will first attempt to resolve the issue by indicating the concern and suggest corrective action via the same public medium where it occured.
+We will attempt to resolve the issue publically by refering to the CoC and suggesting corrective actions.
+We will also try to reduce the distraction and impact to those affected.
-If extended discussion is needed, we will redirect it to another medium to minimize distraction within the original topic.

 ### Scope